-- Be in high school. - Provide a high school transcript showing an unweighted cumulative grade point average of 3.0. - Provide written authorization from the high school principal or his/her designee. - Achieve appropriate placement scores on the SAT, ACT, or the written or computerized version of the PERT (Postsecondary Education Readiness Test). - Submit a Special Category Student form (Home Education Students). - Submit an HCC application for admission. - Meet with an HCC counselor to complete the registration process.
+- · Be in high school. - Provide a high school transcript showing an unweighted cumulative grade point average of 3.0. - Provide written authorization from the high school principal or his/her designee. - Achieve appropriate placement scores on the SAT, ACT, or the written or computerized version of the PERT (Postsecondary Education Readiness Test). - Submit a Special Category Student form (Home Education Students). - Submit an HCC Dual Enrollment application for admission.

 No student will be permitted to participate in dual enrollment classes without having met eligibility and application requirements.
-Dual enrollment students are allowed one attempt per dual enrollment course.
+Per state statute, Dual enrollment students are allowed only one attempt per course.
+They may petition for a retake of only one class during their time as a Dual Enrollment student.

-To remain eligible as a dually enrolled high school student, one must maintain a 3.0 high school GPA and a 2.0 HCC GPA.
+To remain eligible as a dually enrolled high school student, one must maintain a $3.0~{\rm high}$ school GPA and a $2.0~{\rm HCC}$ GPA.